jiabingeng/places-service-docs/places-database-management-1/managing-pois-in-the-places-ui.md

 9. With metadata:

-    * Enter a key and value.
+    a.
+Enter a key and value.